bugzilla/bugzilla.github.io/_posts/2002-01-18-status-update.md

 [Get this list from Bonsai](http://bonsai.mozilla.org/cvsquery.cgi?module=Bugzilla&sortby=Date&date=explicit&mindate=2001%2F10%2F19+12%3A00%3A00&maxdate=2002%2F01%2F18+07%3A00%3A00)

 *   [Bug 73180](https://bugzilla.mozilla.org/show_bug.cgi?id=73180 "versioncache should say it's not editable.") - Put a notice in the `versioncache` file stating that it's automatically generated
-*   [Bug 104340](https://bugzilla.mozilla.org/show_bug.cgi?id=104340 "showdependencytree.cgi: toolbar UI design") - Change the UI for the toolbar that allows bugs to be hidden in the dependancy tree
+*   [Bug 104340](https://bugzilla.mozilla.org/show_bug.cgi?id=104340 "showdependencytree.cgi: toolbar UI design") - Change the UI for the toolbar that allows bugs to be hidden in the dependency tree
 *   [Bug 105480](https://bugzilla.mozilla.org/show_bug.cgi?id=105480 "Make better use of fielddefs TABLE when displaying errors") - Use the friendly name from the fielddefs table when reporting strictvalue errors if it's available
 *   [Bug 71840](https://bugzilla.mozilla.org/show_bug.cgi?id=71840 "[RFE] Make comments referenceable") - Make comments referenceable using a #c4 to get the fourth comment
 *   [Bug 63249](https://bugzilla.mozilla.org/show_bug.cgi?id=63249 "Bug count is very slow for Products with many bugs") - The Bug Counts report was running very slowly due to unneeded fields/joins in the SQL query